charlesmalafosse/aws-elasticbeanstalk-ml-server/README.md

 ![](images/app-8-scaling.png)

 ## Deploy a package
 We just deployed an elastic Beanstalk sample app.
-Now we will replace this package with our app.
+Now we will replace this package with our own.

+Our package contains:
+* a python file application.py, this contains our Flask app.
+* A folder with Elastic Beanstalk config files.
+    * A file
+    * A file

 ### Flask App
 Our flask app is contained in the application.py file (on this github repository).